 Using the population (858 people) and land area (15.3 square miles [39.6 km²]) values from the 2010 Census, White Hall had a population density of 55.2 people per square mile [21.32 people/km²].

 In comparison, the 2000 Census shows White Hall had a population of 1,014 people and a land area of 15.46 square miles [40 km²].
 This gives a population density of 65.3 people per square mile [25.23 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for White Hall.
 You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
-More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).
+More information about the changes can be found in the section Census-to-Census Observations ... (see below).